NickMcConnell/FAangband/docs/command.rst

 =============

 Help (``?``)
   Brings up the Angband on-line help system.
-Note that the help files are just text files in a particular format, and that other help files may be available on the Net.
+Note that these help files are just text files in a particular format, and that other help files may be available on the Net.
 In particular, there are a variety of spoiler files which do not come with the standard distribution.
 Check the place you got